-How many applications does St. John’s Law School receive each year?
+How many applications does St. John’s Law receive each year?

 What programs are offered?

-We offer a 3 year full-time day program and a 4 year part time evening program.
+We offer a 3-year full-time day program and a 4-year part-time day program.

 Can I apply to more than one program?